›You are hereHome›Best of Mexico Overview

 Unearth the treasures of Mexico, from spicy Mexico City to Chichen Itza

-Cheers a margarita glass to the vivacious beauty and fiery flavours of Mexico.
+Cheers a margarita glass to the vivacious beauty and fiery flavors of Mexico.
 Discover the culture and landscapes of this fascinating country on a trip that takes you from Mexico City to Play del Carmen – with a spattering of enticing stops along the way.
 Discover Maya history and culture at the incredible Chichen Itza ruins, and visit traditional communities in the charming San Cristobal de las Casas.
 Indulge in a feast of delicious local food, with a chance to learn some cooking skills of your own and snorkel in the brilliant Caribbean waters, laze on white sands and stroll through lively marketplaces.
 Waterfalls and volcanoes await you, and a host of museums, churches and archaeological sites give you a taste of Mexico’s rich cultural heritage.

 What's included in this trip